ricardomm7/leaflink/docs/sprintB/us013/03.design/Readme.md

-# US006 - Create a Task
+# US013 - Apply an algorithm that returns the routes to be opened, with minimum cost.

 ## 3. Design - User Story Realization